Under the existing Indian Rules & Regulations, a company can be a Private Limited Company or Public Limited Company or a One Person Company.

 What is a Private Limited Company?

-A Private Limited Company is a Company limited by shares must have minimum paid-up share capital of Rs.
-One Lakh.
-It can have maximum 200 (Two Hundred) shareholders and it cannot invite public for subscription of its shares or debentures.
+Private Limited Company is most common and popular format of legal entity in India.
+It can have minimum two and maximum 200 (Two Hundred) shareholders.
+It cannot invite public for subscription of its shares or debentures.
 Further, the shares of Private Limited Company are not freely transferable under the Companies Act, 2013.
 The liability of each shareholder is limited to the extent of the unpaid amount of the shares face value and the premium thereon in respect of the shares held by him.
 However, the liability of a Director / Manager/Officer of such a Company remains unlimited under certain circumstances.
 The company need to have minimum two directors and can have maximum of fifteen directors.
 One of the director of the company must be Indian Citizen and Indian Resident.

 Comparison between Private Limited Company & Public Limited Company:-